ENTRANT INFORMATION BOOK (Alphabetical Order)

 emergency.
 To arrange cover with Ambulance Victoria,

-Due to the run going through National Parks which are subject to closure in the event of a Code Red fire day, permits have also been sought to run the event on the following weekend, if it becomes necessary.
-In the event that the event can't be run on January 14th 2018, it will be rescheduled to be run on January the 21st, 2018.
+Due to the run going through National Parks which are subject to closure in the event of a Code Red fire day, permits have also been sought to run the event on the following weekend, if it becomes necessary for that or any other reason.
+In the event that the event can't be run on January 14th 2024, it will be rescheduled to be run on January the 21st 2024.

 We encourage car pooling where possible.